shawna-p/mysterious-messenger/docs/miscellaneous.rst

 Note the use of ``define`` here instead of ``default`` - PronounVerb is a special *class* which calculates which term to return when it's used in dialogue **at the moment it's used.** This means you can ``define`` it and update it as needed without disturbing any save files.

 And you're done!
-To use your new variable in dialogue, you can type
+To use your new verb in dialogue, you can type

 ::